postgrespro/aqo/README.md

 ```

 Tag `version` at the patch name corresponds to suitable PostgreSQL release.
-For PostgreSQL 10 use aqo_pg10.patch; for PostgreSQL 11 use aqo_pg11.patch and so on.
+For PostgreSQL 9.6 use the 'aqo_pg9_6.patch' file; PostgreSQL 10 use aqo_pg10.patch; for PostgreSQL 11 use aqo_pg11.patch and so on.
 Also, you can see git tags at the master branch for more accurate definition of
 suitable PostgreSQL version.